brendangooden/har-cleaner/README.md

 **Example**: `--exclude-content-types image,video` keeps image/video requests in the HAR file with all their metadata (headers, timing, size), but replaces the actual content with `[CONTENT REMOVED - Type: image/png]`.

+### Metadata Filters (Keep Requests, Modify Headers/Cookies)
+These filters **keep the HTTP request/response entries** but selectively include or exclude specific headers and cookies from the metadata.
+All other request information (URL, timing, content, etc.) is preserved.

+**Available Metadata Filters:**
+- `--include-headers`: Only keep headers matching the specified patterns (others are removed)
+- `--exclude-headers`: Remove headers matching the specified patterns (others are kept)
+- `--include-cookies`: Only keep cookies matching the specified patterns (others are removed)
+- `--exclude-cookies`: Remove cookies matching the specified patterns (others are kept)

+**Examples**:
+- `--exclude-headers "user-agent,accept-language"` removes browser identification headers while keeping all other headers
+- `--include-cookies "session,auth"` only keeps authentication-related cookies, removing tracking and analytics cookies
+- `--exclude-cookies "tracking,analytics"` removes privacy-invasive cookies while preserving functional cookies

 ### When to Use Which Filter Type

 **Use Entry Filters When:**